Our

 organiser and club members Douglas and June Anderson in their Austin

 Healey Sprite as Car Zero.
-Whiteout conditions on the pass
+Whiteout conditions on

 over the hills to the Loch added to the 'Monte' feel .
 [Full story]